bradenmacdonald/vertex-framework/README.md

 Vertex Framework includes a rudimentary migrations framework that your application can use to modify the database schema, for example to add a unique constraint on a particular property or to do a data migration if some fields/VNode types have been renamed.

-Here is an exmaple of how to initialize Vertex Framework with a custom migration:
+Here is an example of how to initialize Vertex Framework with a custom migration:

 ```typescript
 import { Vertex } from "vertex-framework";